kzys/blog/en/content/posts/2021/inside-runc-2.md

 ### nsenter

-Another thing I'd like to mention today is [nsenter](https://github.com/opencontainers/runc/tree/master/libcontainer/nsenter), a Go package inside libcontaienr.
+Another thing I'd like to mention today is [nsenter](https://github.com/opencontainers/runc/tree/master/libcontainer/nsenter), a Go package inside libcontainer.

 > The `nsenter` package registers a special init constructor that is called before the Go runtime has a chance to boot.
 This provides us the ability to `setns` on existing namespaces and avoid the issues that the Go runtime has with multiple threads.
 This constructor will be called if this package is registered, imported, in your go application.

+The special init constructor seems quite tricky.

 Go has been the container language since Docker.
 Docker, containerd, runc and Kubernetes.
 All of them have been written in Go.
 But, sometimes I think that Go's think runtime doesn't fit well for low-level container stuff.